Director John Landis' horror comedy set the bar so high few subsequent films got anywhere close to it.

 DID YOU KNOW: Before David Naughton transformed into a beast he served as the jovial pitchman for Dr. Pepper.
 ‘London’ director John Landis’ wife loved those spots, and she recommended her husband consider him for the werewolf role because of them.

-“An American Werewolf in London” deserves its cult status, not only for its shock sequences but for the tiny moments, like David calling his family back home for what might be the very last time.
+“An American Werewolf in London” deserves its cult status, not only for its shock sequences but for the tiny moments that connect us to David’s dwindling humanity.

 Those touches make this wolf story so very, very human.